dennohpeter/chama.p2p/README.md

 ---

 ## Why P2P?
-Chama.P2P leverages a Peer-to-Peer (P2P) framework in Web3 to align with the decentralized spirit of community savings and maximize user empowerment.
+Peerfi leverages a Peer-to-Peer (P2P) framework in Web3 to align with the decentralized spirit of community savings and maximize user empowerment.
 Here’s why P2P is core to our project:
 - **Trustless Collaboration**: P2P eliminates intermediaries, ensuring funds are managed transparently via smart contracts—perfect for multisig pools.
 - **Global Reach**: P2P connectivity allows users worldwide to join and combine pools without geographic or institutional barriers.
 - **Restaking Innovation**: Using our sponsor’s P2P API, we enable decentralized restaking and pool combination (e.g., aggregating 32 ETH for validator status), distributing control and rewards across participants.
-- **Resilience**: A P2P network reduces single points of failure, making Chama.P2P robust against censorship or outages.
+- **Resilience**: A P2P network reduces single points of failure, making Peerfi robust against censorship or outages.
 - **Community-Driven**: P2P mirrors the grassroots nature of decentralized investment pools, fostering ownership and aligning with our tokenized reputation system.
 - **Sponsor Synergy**: Built with our sponsor’s P2P technology, we showcase its power for real-world financial use cases in Web3.